evanraalte/piano_tutorial_to_midi/README.md

 sudo apt install python3-opencv sudo apt install libegl1
 ```

+On Mac, make sure to issue a certificate: https://stackoverflow.com/questions/68275857/urllib-error-urlerror-urlopen-error-ssl-certificate-verify-failed-certifica.
+This required for downloading youtube videos.
+Apart from that, there are no additional requirements on mac, apart from having the developer tools.

 Then you can install the required Python packages:
 ```bash
 pip3 install -r requirements.txt